Transfer Center

 Web: canadacollege.edu/transfercenter

-Office Hours: By Appointment.
-The Transfer Center’s mission is to provide transfer information and services to students in order for them to make informative decisions about their transfer goals, to provide services and opportunities that ease their transitions to a four year university, and empowering them to successfully reach their transfer goals.
+Office Hours: By Appointment/Drop-In.
+The COLTS-U Transfer Center’s mission is to provide transfer information and services to students in order for them to make informed decisions about their transfer goals, to offer services and opportunities that ease their transitions to a four-year university, and to empower students to successfully reach their transfer goals.

 Students attending Cañada College may complete lower division course requirements, in the major and general education, in preparation for four-year universities.
-After completing the course requirements, students may use the credits earned and transfer as a junior to a California State University, a University of California, an in-state Private university, or any institution out of state.
+After completing the course requirements, students may use the credits earned and transfer as an upper-division student to a California State University, a University of California, an in-state Private university, or any institution out of state.

-The Transfer Center provides guidance to students with their transfer choices.
-Some of the services provided by the Transfer Center are: academic counseling that leads students to a four year university by guiding them with the transfer process such as selecting a major, choosing a university, developing Educational Plan, supporting with the admission application, and more.
-The Transfer Center Provides Opportunities for students to connect with universities such as coordinating the visits of individual colleges and universities representatives throughout the semester, coordinates a college fair that hosts representatives from Universities throughout the United States, and field trips to local universities that familiarize students with those institutions.
-The Transfer Center also offers a variety of workshops related to the transfer process and planning.
-Another opportunity offered by the Transfer Center is the UC Transfer Admission Guarantee (TAG) and other admission agreements with private and out-of-state universities.
+The COLTS-U Transfer Center provides guidance to students with their transfer choices.
+Some of the services provided by the COLTS-U Transfer Center are: academic counseling that leads students to a four-year university by guiding them with the transfer process such as selecting a major, choosing a university, developing an Educational Plan, supporting with the admissions applications, and more.
+The COLTS-U Transfer Center provides opportunities for students to connect with universities such as: coordinating the visits of individual university representatives throughout the semester, organizing a college fair that hosts representatives from universities throughout the United States, and scheduling field trips to local universities that familiarize students with those institutions and university partnership programs.
+The COLTS-U Transfer Center also offers a variety of workshops related to the transfer process and planning.
+We also offer the UC Transfer Admission Guarantee (TAG) and other dual admission and pathway agreements with CSU schools, as well as private and out-of-state universities.

 Transfer Requirements for CSU and UC Campuses:

-Colleges and universities have admission requirements specific to the campus and the programs, but in general, to transfer with a junior status, students must complete 60 transferable units that may include:
+Colleges and universities have admission requirements specific to the campus and the programs, but in general, to transfer as an upper-division student, students must complete 60 transferable units that may include:

 • Lower Division courses in preparation for the major